Hedrax/starter/README.md

 # Location Reminder
-It's a TODO list application with a location feature that reminders the user with actions associated with a location of his choice when he's in the surrounding area.\
+It is a TO-DO list application with a location feature that reminds the user with actions associated with a location of his choice when he's in the surrounding area.\
 _This project was made within the Android Nanodegree_
 ## Project's KeyPoints